jonhoa/simple-vue/README.md

 # simple-vue
-This is the front-end for the Rails Blog-api using Vue instead of React.
+A project to test the functionality of Vue.Js .This is the front-end for the Rails Blog-api using Vue instead of React.

 ## Project use
 Run Blog-api Rails Backend server